the8472/stitch-animation/README.md

   * analyze the areas moving into and out of a frame, i.e. how clean the pan is
 * zoom and rotation support
   * infer affine transforms from vectors? or search separately for those operations?
-* use ffmpeg's `mestimate` filter to construct vectors if none are present (would help with I-frames too)
 * performance improvements
   * skip some frames containing redundant information on perfectly horizontal or vertical pans to reduce encoding load
 * skip ranges if they're already decoded on disk